jeremygurr/crawl_spicy/README.md

 Current features:

+## All features on: (all_spicy_features=true)
+Turns on all of the below features.
+You can then turn off individual features by setting them to false AFTER this in the rc file.
+By default, all spicy feautres are off, and can either be turned on individually, or all at once with this option.

 ## Multiple difficulty levels: (multiple_difficulty_levels=true)
 When starting a game, the player will be asked for what difficulty level they want to play.